 identifiable points within muscles and their tissues.
 These locations are known as trigger points because they often trigger distant reactions.
-Some of these are: carpal tunnel syndrome, TMJ dysfunction, PMS, headache, diarrhea, dizziness, cardiac arrhythmia, indigestion, tennis elbow, urinary frequency, sinusitis, deafness, and blurred vision.
+Some of these are: carpal tunnel syndrome, TMJ dysfunction, PMS, headache, dizziness, indigestion, tennis elbow, sinusitis, deafness, and blurred vision.

 If you suffer from any of the following disorders, you may benefit by clinical massage: chronic muscle or joint pain. tension headaches, tight muscles that are limiting the mobility of a joint, chronically fatigued muscles, low energy level, especially when accompanied by muscle aches and pains, recent muscle injury that generates pain or dysfunction.

 People find that therapeutic massage can help with a wide range of medical conditions:

 Allergies, Anxiety , Arthritis - both osteoarthritis and rheumatoid arthritis, Asthma and bronchitis, Carpal tunnel syndrome, Chronic and acute pain, Circulatory problems, Depression, Digestive disorders, including spastic colon, constipation and diarrhea, Headache, especially when due to muscle tension, Gastrointestinal disorders including spastic colon, colic, Headache, Immune function disorders, Insomnia, Myofascial pain which is a condition of the tissue connecting the muscles, Premature infants Reduced range of motion, Sinusitis, Sports injuries including pulled or strained muscles and sprained ligaments, Stress, TMJ dysfunction.